Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Learn Versatile Instructable Motion Prior ( VIM )

-\textbf{Joint Angle tracking Reward:} On the other end, joint angle tracking reward \cite{2018-TOG-deepMimic, imitaterepurpose} provides sparse but stable instruction for the robot to mimic the gait of reference motion.
-Similar to our root pose tracking reward, our joint angle tracking reward has the following formulation:
+On the contrary, joint angle tracking reward \cite{2018-TOG-deepMimic, imitaterepurpose} provides stable instruction for the robot to mimic the gait of reference motion, while the reward signal is small in scale during the initial training stage when the joint angle is away from joint target.
+Similar to our root pose tracking reward, our joint angle tracking reward has the following formulation: {